About GlassKit

 Contact

-Reach me at support@glasskit.app for product questions, license clarifications, refund requests, partnership inquiries, or general feedback.
+DM me at @JarJarMadeIt on X for product questions, license clarifications, partnership inquiries, or general feedback.
 I respond within one business day on weekdays.